MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-configuration-service-provider.md

 ---
 title: Policy CSP
-description: Learn how the Policy configuration service provider (CSP) enables the enterprise to configure policies on Windows 10. ms.assetid: 4F3A1134-D401-44FC-A583-6EDD3070BA4F ms.reviewer:
+description: Learn how the Policy configuration service provider (CSP) enables the enterprise to configure policies on Windows 10 and Windows 11. ms.assetid: 4F3A1134-D401-44FC-A583-6EDD3070BA4F ms.reviewer:
 manager: dansimp